influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/concepts/glossary.md

 ## shard

-A shard is represented by a TSM file on disk.
+A shard contains the actual encoded and compressed data, and is represented by a TSM file on disk.
 Every shard belongs to one and only one shard group.
 Multiple shards may exist in a single shard group.
 Each shard contains a specific set of series.
-All points falling on a given series in the relevant time range will be stored in the same shard on disk.
+All points falling on a given series in a given shard group will be stored in the same shard (TSM file) on disk.

 Related entries: [series](/influxdb/v1.0/concepts/glossary/#series), [shard duration](/influxdb/v1.0/concepts/glossary/#shard-duration), [shard group](/influxdb/v1.0/concepts/glossary/#shard-group), [tsm](/influxdb/v1.0/concepts/glossary/#tsm)

 ## shard duration

-Every shard group has a single fixed duration for all shards in the group.
+The shard duration determines how much time each shard group spans.
 The specific interval is determined by the `SHARD DURATION` of the retention policy.
 See [Retention Policy management](/influxdb/v1.0/query_language/database_management/#retention-policy-management) for more information.